 This symposium will explore the science of energy generation and the politics and policies of energy use.
 Scientists today concur that human dependence on fossil fuels has changed our climate, particularly over the past 150 years.
 Some of our greatest challenges in the future will involve discovering new forms of energy, finding efficient routes to energy conversion, and developing national and global agreements on energy management.
 Massachusetts Senator Edward J. Markey ’68, J.D. ’72 and Dr. Susan Tierney, former Assistant Secretary for Policy in the U.S. Department of Energy and Massachusetts Secretary of Environmental Affairs, will give keynote addresses.

 Visit the Program's blog for updated news, links to interesting articles, and program updates.

 Five BC professors discuss the environmental aspects of their research programs.
-These videos premiered at the Excelling at Sustainability conference in April 2011.
+These videos premiered at the Excelling at Sustainability conference.